demisto/content/Packs/CohesityHelios/Integrations/CohesityHelios/CohesityHelios_description.md

 ## Cohesity Helios Help

-### Minimum Permission for Helios API user to generate APIKey :cop:
+### Minimum Permission for Helios API user to generate APIKey

 In order to run the workflow, you need to pass Helios APIKey.
 The user that creates this APIKey must have the following privileges.